- Insulation and wall thickness

 Over the last couple of decades there has been a move towards vapour permeable or vapour open (also misleadingly called ‘breathing wall’) design.

-The principle is that a certain, controlled amount of moisture is allowed to migrate out via a calculated vapour check through the external fabric (walls, floor, roof) of the house and it includes the idea that a vapour barrier should not be totally relied upon because it may get damaged either during the building process or later on in the building’s life.
+The principle is that a certain, controlled amount of moisture is allowed to migrate, or diffuse out via a calculated vapour check through the external fabric (walls, floor, roof) of the house and it includes the idea that a vapour barrier should not be totally relied upon because it may get damaged either during the building process or later on in the building’s life.

 Note that timber frame panels (such as SIPS) which have OSBOriented Strand Board on both faces of the panel do not achieve this kind of performance unless they also have some form of extra vapour barrier (such as polythene) on the inner face.
 If there is any accidental damage to the inside face of the OSB then vapour can get into the internal space, will migrate over to the inside face of the outer panel and condense out and cause damage.